D.C. Law Students in Court

 LSIC started as an effort of five District law schools in 1968 to address the disparity in legal representation in two of the city’s highest volume courts.
 It has become one of the oldest and most highly regarded clinical programs in the city.
 It is one of the largest and most successful legal service providers in the District of Columbia.
 Students selected for the program will work alongside students selected from American, Catholic, George Washington and Howard law schools to represent indigent clients in the District of Columbia.

 This program is a joint project of five Washington, D.C. law schools: American University, Georgetown University, George Washington University, Howard University and Catholic University of America.
 Students in LSIC are taught and supervised by supervising attorneys at our office in downtown Washington, D.C., near the courts.
-The clinic is open to 3Ls and runs for a full academic year (fall/spring).
+The clinic is open to 2Ls and 3Ls and runs for on a semester basis (fall or spring).